 19. Bubble Ponytail

 The bubble ponytail is one of the simplest updos and is beloved because of its versatility.
-To make a bubble braid you will add hair elastics down the length of a ponytail, stopping at intervals to create a bubble-like shape with the hair.
-It is ideal for all hair textures and lengths, and you have the chance to experiment with how big or small you want the bubbles to be.
-This is also a great way to add colored or patterned elastics to personalize the look.
+To make a bubble braid, you will add hair elastics down the length of a ponytail, stopping at intervals to create a bubble-like shape with the hair.
+It is ideal for all hair textures and lengths, and you can experiment with how big or small you want the bubbles to be.
+This is also great for adding colored or patterned elastics to personalize the look.

 20. Drop Fade with Quiff

 For boys who want to express themselves with their hair, a drop fade is a way to do it.
-The drop fade “drops” below the ear and is often more subtle and easier to wear than other more adventurous faded styles.
+The drop fade “drops” below the ear and is often more subtle and easier to wear than other, more adventurous faded styles.
 At the same time, it gives the hair a modern finish and creates structure.
-The drop fade is great to style with a range of hairstyles, including a quiff.
-This is an excellent option to create a contrast between the hair on the back and sides and at the top.
+The drop fade is great to style with various hairstyles, including a quiff.
+This is an excellent option to contrast the hair on the back and sides and at the top.